Hezbollah hits back with rockets as it declares an 'open-ended battle' with Israel

 “No country can accept the wanton rocketing of its cities.
 We can’t accept it either,” he said.

+Other funerals were held Sunday for those killed in the airstrike.
+Seven people, including three women and two children, were buried in the southern Lebanese town of Mays al-Jabal, where Christian Lebanese lawmaker Melhem Khalaf said Israel “relies on the laws of the jungle instead international conventions, especially with protecting civilians.”

-White House national security spokesman John Kirby remained hopeful for a peaceful resolution, telling ABC’s “This Week” that the U.S. has been “involved in extensive and quite assertive diplomacy.”
+White House national security spokesman John Kirby told ABC’s “This Week” that the U.S. has been “involved in extensive and quite assertive diplomacy.”
 He added: “We want to make sure that we can continue to do everything we can to try to prevent this from becoming an all-out war there with Hezbollah across that Lebanese border.”

 The Israeli military said it struck about 400 militant sites, including rocket launchers, across southern Lebanon in the past 24 hours, thwarting an even larger attack.